Toasted Sour Dough Bread (1 Medium Slice)

 How to consume Toasted Sour Dough Bread without glucose spikes

-If possible, choose a whole grain version of sourdough bread, which generally has a more gradual impact on blood sugar.
+If possible, opt for whole grain sourdough bread.
+Whole grains generally have a more gradual effect on blood sugar.

 Control Portion Size